 Location, location, location.
 This is a mantra in the real estate industry, but it’s also an important issue to many small businesses in the U.S. when it comes to collecting sales taxes.
 While the online economy has created a multitude of opportunities for businesses, selling goods to customers in many different states can make sales taxes complicated and confusing.
 Storing goods in remote warehouses?
 Even more so.

-One of the most important sales tax questions any business must ask is, “Where must we collect, remit and report?”
+One of the most important sales tax questions any business must ask is, “Where must we collect, remit and report sales tax?”
 That’s where nexus — a connection between your business and a state — comes in.
 If your business has nexus in a certain state, you generally must collect sales taxes within that jurisdiction.

-Figuring out the answer to that “where” can be tricky, as rules vary widely from state to state, but here are a few examples of how nexus can be created.
+Figuring out the answer to that “where” can be tricky, as rules vary widely from state to state, but here are six examples of how sales tax nexus can be created.